Or, why animal milk does NObody good

 My husband and I talked about this not long ago and even though the above may not be happening on Canadian farms – or to other animals like goats or sheep who may not face a similar fate as cows – IMO, buying cow’s milk locally still perpetuates the dairy industry globally…if an act is not okay outside our country or to one animal, it’s not okay anywhere in my book.

 It’s stuff like this that I had to consciously ignore to justify my eating of ice cream and cheese up until last year.
-I don’t know about you, but knowing you’re doing something harmful SUCKS mentally!
+I don’t know about you, but I hate knowing I’m doing something harmful unintentionally!